Empress Song (Han dynasty)

-Empress Song (170 – late 178) was an empress of the Han dynasty of China.
+Empress Song (died 178) was an empress of the Han dynasty of China.
 She was Emperor Ling's first wife, and later became a victim of the powerful eunuchs.

 Family background and marriage to Emperor Ling

 The later Empress Song was born into a clan that was honoured, but not particularly powerful, during the Eastern Han dynasty.
 Her father Song Feng (宋酆) was a grandnephew of Consort Song, the imperial consort of Emperor Zhang who gave birth to his first crown prince Liu Qing.
 During the early reign of Emperor Ling, Song Feng served as the commander of the capital (Luoyang) defence forces.
-Her aunt was the consort of Liu Kui (劉悝), the Prince of Bohai (勃海王), a brother of Emperor Ling's predecessor Emperor Huan.
+Her paternal aunt was the consort of Liu Kui (劉悝), the Prince of Bohai (勃海王), a younger brother of Emperor Ling's predecessor Emperor Huan.

 In 170, Lady Song was selected to be an imperial consort with the rank of guiren.
-In August or September 171, even though she was not a favoured consort, she was created empress, perhaps because of her noble lineage.
+On 12 October 171, even though she was not a favoured consort, she was created empress, perhaps because of her noble lineage.
 Song Feng was created a marquis.